emmaboahen/rexx_booking_system_challenge/README.md

 ### 1. Importing External System Data

 Bookings from external system is in JSON format.
-To import this data into the application, following these steps:
+To import this data into the application, follow these steps:

 * Click 'Import new bookings'
 * Select your exported JSON file